Haplogroup N-M231: N1a2a-M128

-According to "The deep population history of northern East Asia from the Late Pleistocene to the Holocene", the basal yDNA N-M128/mtDNA B5b2 HGDP01293 individual occupied a position on the PCA between the Jiangsu Province's and Anhui province's specimens, but not far from the Shandong province's mtDNA R11'B6>R11b specimen, while a later descendant of the yDNA N-M128 clade, belonging to mtDNA R11'B6>R11b, was reported from the ancient DNA of the Western Zhou Cemetery, tomb M18.
-Based on ancient DNA, the distribution of mtDNA B5b2 after 9500 years ago and prior to 4600 years ago in the direction of the Anhui and Jiangsu provinces from Shandong from the vicinity of the future Shandong Longshan Yinjiacheng site is shown in "Maternal genetic structure in ancient Shandong between 9500 and 1800 years ago", while the existence of the local Paleolithic Northern East Asian substratum, represented by individuals of the basal died-out yDNA O-M164*, separating from the Southern East Asian yDNA O-M188 and contributing to yDNA C2-M217 ancestors of Altaic and Korean representatives, was shown in "Human genetic history on the Tibetan Plateau in the past 5100 years".
-Having occupied the position on the PCA between the Jiangsu Province's and Anhui Province's specimens, the basal yDNA N-M128/mtDNA B5b2 HGDP01293 individual became a participant of the uniform genetic cline, which spanned from Jiangsu and Anhui individuals to the Tai-speaking Dai people, and from Jiangsu and Anhui individuals to the ancient individual WGM20, belonging to mtDNA M11, of the Yangshao Wanggou site, dated to 5000–5500 years ago, and this ancient age also encompassed ancient yDNA pre-N-M128 Mazongshan individuals and modern yDNA N-M128-affiliated Gansu Province's individuals, who appeared to be included on the mentioned genetic cline closer to the ancient Henan province's specimens of the Longshan period ca. 4000 years ago, than to the more genetically basal ancient individual WGM20 of the Yangshao Wanggou site, dated to 5000–5500 years ago.
+According to "The deep population history of northern East Asia from the Late Pleistocene to the Holocene", the basal Y-DNA N-M128/mtDNA B5b2 HGDP01293 individual occupied a position on the PCA between the Jiangsu Province's and Anhui province's specimens, but not far from the Shandong province's mtDNA R11'B6>R11b specimen, while a later descendant of the Y-DNA N-M128 clade, belonging to mtDNA R11'B6>R11b, was reported from the ancient DNA of the Western Zhou Cemetery, tomb M18.
+Based on ancient DNA, the distribution of mtDNA B5b2 after 9500 years ago and prior to 4600 years ago in the direction of the Anhui and Jiangsu provinces from Shandong from the vicinity of the future Shandong Longshan Yinjiacheng site is shown in "Maternal genetic structure in ancient Shandong between 9500 and 1800 years ago", while the existence of the local Paleolithic Northern East Asian substratum, represented by individuals of the basal died-out Y-DNA O-M164*, separating from the Southern East Asian Y-DNA O-M188 and contributing to Y-DNA C2-M217 ancestors of Altaic and Korean representatives, was shown in "Human genetic history on the Tibetan Plateau in the past 5100 years".
+Having occupied the position on the PCA between the Jiangsu Province's and Anhui Province's specimens, the basal Y-DNA N-M128/mtDNA B5b2 HGDP01293 individual became a participant of the uniform genetic cline, which spanned from Jiangsu and Anhui individuals to the Tai-speaking Dai people, and from Jiangsu and Anhui individuals to the ancient individual WGM20, belonging to mtDNA M11, of the Yangshao Wanggou site, dated to 5000–5500 years ago, and this ancient age also encompassed ancient Y-DNA pre-N-M128 Mazongshan individuals and modern Y-DNA N-M128-affiliated Gansu Province's individuals, who appeared to be included on the mentioned genetic cline closer to the ancient Henan province's specimens of the Longshan period ca. 4000 years ago, than to the more genetically basal ancient individual WGM20 of the Yangshao Wanggou site, dated to 5000–5500 years ago.